MarcusLiewZY/MINI-IT-PROJECT/README.md

 7. **Other Features**
    - 🔍 Advanced searching to assist users in finding specific confessions easily by filtering and sorting parameters.
    - 📑 Infinite scrolling pagination to simplifies navigation through numerous posts.
+   - 🎨 Theming with white and dark mode for a comfortable viewing experience.

 <br>